-Hillsdale College is a private, independent, nonsectarian, Christian institution of higher learning founded in 1844 by men and women who described themselves as “grateful to God for the inestimable blessings” resulting from civil and religious liberty and as “believing that the diffusion of sound learning is essential to the perpetuity of those blessings.”
-The College has maintained institutional independence since its founding by refusing to accept aid from or control by federal authorities.
-Far-reaching private support from a national constituency has enabled Hillsdale to continue its trusteeship of the intellectual and spiritual inheritance tracing to Athens and Jerusalem, a heritage finding its clearest expression in the American experiment of self-government under law.
+Hillsdale College is a private, independent, nonsectarian, accredited, Christian institution of higher learning.
+It was founded in 1844 by men and women who described themselves as “grateful to God for the inestimable blessings” resulting from civil and religious liberty and as “believing that the diffusion of sound learning is essential to the perpetuity of those blessings.”
+The College has maintained institutional independence since its founding by refusing to accept aid from federal authorities.
+Private support from a national constituency has enabled Hillsdale to continue safeguarding the intellectual and spiritual inheritance tracing back to the Judeo-Christian heritage, a heritage finding its clearest expression in the American experiment of self-government under law.

-The undergraduate enrollment for fall 2017 was 1,463, of whom 51 percent were men and 49 percent were women.
-The College draws students from forty-nine states, the District of Columbia, and fourteen other countries.
-Approximately 34 percent of students are from Michigan.
-The entering freshman class in 2017 had the following mid-range scores: high school grade-point average of 3.82–4.0, ACT of 28–32, and SAT of 1280–1420.
-All Hillsdale students sign an Honor Code challenging self-government and committing them to honesty, duty, and respect.
+The undergraduate enrollment for fall 2018 was 1,468—52 percent men and 48 percent women, from fifty states and twelve foreign countries.
+The incoming freshman class in 2018 had mid-range scores as follows: high school grade-point average of 3.86-4.0, ACT of 29-32, and SAT of 1300-1450.
+Every Hillsdale student signs an Honor Code challenging self-government and committing them to honesty, duty, and respect.

 Majors and Degrees